CosmeValera/Home-Web/README.md

+# About
-Web design using pug templates and with a filter made with js.
+Web page using pug templates and with a filter made with js.

 ![](img/ScreenForREADME.PNG)